Triggers tab for creating and managing trigger-based automations.

 Examples

-• Monthly, on a selected day of the month
+- Monthly on a selected day of the month

 Triggers

 Triggers are rules that start CodeRabbit Agent when a matching event arrives.
-Open Automations > Triggers in the web app to create, edit, pause, or delete triggers.
-When you create a trigger, you can save it as a paused draft or save and enable it immediately.
-A paused trigger keeps its configuration but does not process new events until you enable it.
+When you create an automation, you can save it as a paused draft or save and enable it immediately.
+A paused automation keeps its configuration but does not process new events until you enable it.
 Existing triggers can be switched between active and paused before saving changes.
-Each trigger has:
+Each automation trigger has:- Source: where the event comes from

 Slack channel messages

 Slack channel message triggers run when a new top-level bot or app message appears in a selected channel.
 Instead of waiting for a clock-based schedule, they fire when a matching message arrives.
 Use them when you want CodeRabbit Agent to react to repeated operational events, such as new alerts, queue-health posts, or deployment notices.
-Slack channel message triggers support:
+Slack channel message triggers support:- All new top-level bot or app messages in the channel

-• Text filters using case-insensitive substring matching
+datadog - Text filters using case-insensitive substring matching

 Webhook events

-After saving a webhook trigger, CodeRabbit shows the webhook URL, required header, and sample payload to configure in the source service.
-Webhook events are processed only when the trigger is active.
 Webhook triggers can match by provider event type, by JSON payload fields, or both.
 If no matching rule passes, the event is dropped.

 Delivery

-• Same thread: posts into the same thread each time (required for Slack channel message triggers, and also available when a recurring automation was created from a thread with a concrete root message)
+- Same thread: posts into the same thread each time (required for Slack channel message triggers, and also available when a recurring automation was created from a thread with a concrete root message)

 Who can manage automations

 Automations in DMs can be edited, paused, resumed, or deleted by the creator, a workspace admin, or an Automation admin when Automation admin management is enabled.
 Stopping a running DM automation is limited to the creator or a workspace admin.
 Other users cannot run or stop DM automations.
-Slack channel message automations cannot be run manually.
-To test one, post a matching message in the channel from the configured bot or app.

 Archival

-Viewing automations in the web app
+Managing automations in the web app

 The Automations page in the web app is available to all workspace users.
-It shows which channels have active automations, their triggers, delivery mode, and recent run history.
-Run entries link to thread reviews when available.
+It lets you create and edit scheduled automations, manage triggers, review delivery mode and inspect recent run history.
 Workspace admins can see every automation and trigger in the workspace.
 Automation admins can see and manage same-workspace automations when Automation admin management is enabled.
 Other users can see automations and triggers they created.
-Available actions depend on your permissions and the automation type.
+Available actions depend on your permissions and the automation type.Whatâs next

 Scopes